Year-End Inventory Checklist for Makers (2026) — 9 Steps to Start Strong

 Now that you are almost through the busy holiday season (phew!), it’s time to start to reflect on the year that has been.

-To give you a focal point on this reflection process from an inventory management perspective, we’ve compiled this comprehensive Ultimate End-Of-Year Inventory and Operations Checklist.
+To give you a focal point on this reflection process from an inventory management perspective, we’ve put together this complete Ultimate End-Of-Year Inventory and Operations Checklist.

 Our checklist covers all aspects of your business as inventory is much more than just keeping count of your stock levels: we cover financials, customer service, marketing to production, workshop maintenance, and operations.